freesultan/audit_meteora/myaudit/notes.md

 sometime you exploit a correct working protocol

 ## to do:
-- finish first iteration
+- finish first iteration (done)
 - distinguish main flows and actors
 - run tests with boundry and edge cases for those flows
+- ckeck all events for QA reports

--
+- read frankcastleaudirot reports

 - interact with current onchain programs using solana.fm for better understanding
 - read past audits (there are 3)
 - read DBC docs. done
 - search common solana vulns
-- ckeck all events for QA reports

 ## past audits